Whip and Whirl

 - Indicate that both words with wh and w both have the /w/ sound.

-- Display the Where and When Do We Do Things text and read it to the children.
+- Display the When and Where Do We Do Things? text and read it to the children.

 - Read the text again and have the children identify words that begin with w and wh.